 Case size: 43mm

 Michael Kors may not be the perfect match for die-hard watch enthusiasts due to their preference for traditional manufacturers.
-However, the majority of wearers appreciate the aesthetics more than anything else.
-In this sense, the Michael Kors Merrick watch ticks several boxes for many.
+However, the majority of wearers appreciate aesthetics more than anything else.
+In this sense, the Michael Kors Halo Gold watch ticks several boxes for many.

-A full skeletal dial with various tints combined with a beautiful tachymeter ring (although only a visual feature) results in an appearance that can fool people into thinking it’s a very expensive timepiece.
+A full skeletal dial with an all-gold appeal combined with a beautiful tachymeter ring (although only a visual feature) results in an appearance that can fool people into thinking it’s a very expensive timepiece.

 For a couple of hundred bucks, you receive a watch full of luxurious appeal.
-And although it comes with cheaper-end mineral crystal and is supposedly powered by a Chinese mechanical caliber, it nevertheless is worth a try.
+And although it comes with cheaper-end mineral crystal and is powered by a Chinese mechanical caliber, it nevertheless is worth a try.

 Hamilton Jazzmaster Viewmatic